 GDP Annual Growth Rate in Iceland averaged 6.30 percent from 1995 until 2021, reaching an all time high of 94.80 percent in the first quarter of 2008 and a record low of -10.50 percent in the second quarter of 2020.
 This page provides - Iceland GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Iceland GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-GDP Annual Growth Rate in Iceland is expected to be -0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Iceland to stand at 1.70 in 12 months time.
-In the long-term, the Iceland GDP Annual Growth Rate is projected to trend around 2.60 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Iceland is expected to be 6.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Iceland GDP Annual Growth Rate is projected to trend around 3.10 percent in 2022 and 2.60 percent in 2023, according to our econometric models.